 Computer scientists, IT specialists, and software developers don’t do the same job.
 Software developers possess several programming languages and consequently can build new computer programs and software.

 They also test existing software for errors and find solutions.
-By now there are almost 3,000 open vacancies for this position, almost a third more than a year ago.
+By now, there are almost 3,000 open vacancies for this position, nearly a third more than a year ago.

-Software developers earn on average more than 50,000 EUR per year, which is considered a very good salary in Germany.
+Software developers earn on average more than 50,000 EUR per year, which is considered great salary in Germany.

+German industry has traditionally put a strong emphasis on science and technology.
 Germany is a paradise for engineers, with extensive numbers of production companies.
-German industry has traditionally put a strong emphasis on science and technology.
-Engineers also fall into a list of shortage professions, which make job search uncomplicated.
+Engineers also fall into a list of shortage professions, which makes job search uncomplicated.

 Mechanical and vehicle construction

-Due to the focus of German industry mechanical engineers are very needed in the country.
-They can work in different areas where construction of technic is needed, for example, automotive, shipbuilding, and manufacturing industries.
+Due to the focus of German industry, mechanical engineers are very needed in the country.
+They can work in different areas where technic construction is needed, for example, automotive, shipbuilding, and manufacturing industries.

 Although mechanical engineering is also a very popular major to study in Germany, so expect competition for a spot at university.

-Today in the smartphone and laptop world electrical engineers are needed everywhere where civilization is.
-Electrical engineering involves the development and manufacture of electrical, electronic, and energy-related equipment.
+Today in the smartphone and laptop world, electrical engineers are needed everywhere where civilization is.
+Electrical engineering involves developing and manufacturing electrical, electronic, and energy-related equipment.

 If you have studied electrical engineering, you are in great demand in the German labor market.
 Students can assume that demand will continue to increase steadily.

-Potential employers for engineers in Germany can be BMW, Volkswagen, Daimler, Samsung, Siemens, Sony.
-They are all big German corporations with many thousands of employees and in constant demand for talents.
+Potential employers for engineers in Germany can be BMW, Volkswagen, Daimler, Samsung, Siemens, and Sony.
+They are all big German corporations with many thousands of employees and constantly demanding talents.

-Specialists of natural science are in shortage list too.
+Specialists of natural science are on the shortage list too.
 They are needed at universities, research institutions, and in many businesses.
 These include subjects like Biology, Chemistry, Physics, Ecology, Geology, Astronomy, Meteorology, etc.

 Germany has an especially high demand for Chemistry and Biology experts.

-Mathematicians are specialists for algebra or geometry.
-Depending on if it’s theoretical or applicable math they work in many different areas.
-The subject isn’t very popular to study in Germany, more and more experts are missing in the country.
+Mathematicians are specialists in algebra or geometry.
+Whether it’s theoretical or applicable math, they work in many different areas.
+The subject isn’t very popular to study in Germany; more and more experts are missing in the country.